aau-giraf/.github/wiki/setup-guide/mac_setup.md

 After installing the IDE, please make sure to add extensions for Flutter in the Flutter IDE.
 After setting up the IDE's you need to install the following:

 1. Java JDK \
-    Install the Java JDK from here https://jdk.java.net/java-se-ri/11, after the installation you need to add Java to your environment variables.
+    Install the Java JDK from here https://jdk.java.net/java-se-ri/11 or using homebrew/brew by running: `brew install java11` \
+    After the installation you need to add Java to your environment variables.
 In the environment variables you need to add:
     - A new variable called JAVA_HOME, which should point to your JDK installation directory
     - A new path to your PATH variable, which should point to the bin folder of your JDK installation

-2. Android SDK \
+2. Android SDK  Slet dette!!! \
-    Install the newest Android SDK, it can either be installed through Android Studio's SDK manager or by installing the commandline tools from here: https://developer.android.com/studio, and then running the sdkmanager. \
+    Install the newest Android SDK, it can either be installed through Android Studio's SDK manager or by running this command: `brew install android-sdk`. \
     To ease the use of Android please add the following to your environment variables:
     - A new variable called ANDROID_HOME, which should poit to your Android installation directory
     - A new path to your PATH variable, which should point to the sdk/platform-tools folder of your Android installation